TBF-RnD/alpha/corpus/wikisample/README.md

 make -j4 all
 ```
 For running parallel instances where possible.
 Note that this might lead to memory problems for large sets.

+## Dependencies
+Uses elinks -dump to convert html to text and of course wget -i to download files from the links file.